planariangames/mettlecore/METTLE_Core_SRD_Resources.md

 The covers of pulp adventures are adorned with lurid images of sweaty men and women of action.
 Shirts ripped, bodices straining, nary a flak jacket in sight.
 Don't let that fool you though, these stories are also rife with chain undershirts and iron plates secretly saving these glistening oafs from doom.

 So if you expect trouble, and you really should, it is no shame to wear some sort of armor.
-Armor adds to Frame for Soaking damage.
+Armor adds to FRAME for Soaking damage.
 The tradeoff is the more protection a set of Armor gives, the more it burdens the wearer.
-In other words, if Load exceeds the wearer's Frame, it lowers Poise by that amount.
+In other words, if Load exceeds the wearer's FRAME, it lowers POISE by that amount.
 This can complicate actions such as swimming, climbing, and sneaking.

 The table below gives examples of armor common to a modern setting, as well as archaic armor types for comparison.